 Set your default trading market to crypto, your crypto exchange, and trading pair

 Why set my default trading market?The default market setting is what tells the bot whether your trades are crypto or stocks.
-When set to crypto, you don't need to specify your trading pair (unless it's different than your default pair) which can allow for a faster submit or input
+When set to crypto, you don't need to specify your trading pair (unless it's different than your default pair) which can allow for a faster trade submission.

 When trying to trade stocks/options while your default market is set to crypto, you'll need to add the